codex-storage/codex-spec/specs/erasue-coding.md

 “SHOULD”, “SHOULD NOT”, “RECOMMENDED”, “MAY”, and “OPTIONAL” in this document are to be interpreted as described in [2119](https://www.ietf.org/rfc/rfc2119.txt).

-The Codex client performerasure coding locally before provding dataset to the marketplace.
+The Codex client node performs erasure coding locally before provding the dataset to the marketplace.

-Before data is provided to storage providers on the marketplace, clients must do the following:
+Client nodes MUST use the Reed Solomon algorithm when encoding data.
+If other algorithims is used, other nodes within the network will not be able to process the data.

+The erasure coding process is utilized by all node roles on the network, see [CODEX-MARKETPLACE](./marketplace.md) for more.
+Below is the steps where erasure coding is used:

-1. Prepare dataset
+1. Prepare prefered data
-2. Encode data with Reed Solomon erasue coding, more explained below
+2. Encode the data with Reed Solomon erasue coding technique
-3. Derive an CID from encoded chunks, share on the marketplace
+3. Derive an CID from encoded chunks and share on the marketplace
 4. Error correction by validator nodes once storage contract begins

 ### Preparing Data